This article may contain links from our affiliate partners. Please read how we make money!

 Our goal is that you never have to return a product that we recommend because it’s exactly what you wanted.

-Our team has spent over 15 hours researching and comparing 20 of the most popular range hoods for gas stoves.
+Our team has spent over 15 hours researching and comparing 20 of the most popular hoods for gas stoves.
 We’ve read through hundreds of customer testimonials and reviews.

-The team at Meal Prepify (a master home cook and a professional chef) ran these range hoods against several key criteria.
+The team at Meal Prepify (a master home cook and a professional chef) ran these hoods against several key criteria.
 We even consulted a realtor and general contractor to get their opinions on install and home quality.

 This year we decided to take our research to the next level and we even physically tested as many as we could.